Man City - Newcastle: How to watch, start time, stream, odds, prediction

 Newcastle, meanwhile, is without two massive pieces due to ongoing COVID-19 battles for Jamaal Lascelles and Allan Saint-Maximin.
 The Magpies lost 1-0 to Championship side Brentford in League Cup action on Tuesday.

-Here’s everything you need to know ahead of this clash between the Gunners and the Blues.
+Here’s everything you need to know ahead of this clash between City and the Magpies.

 [ MORE: How to watch PL in the USA ]